Kouroshx99/kouroshx99.github.io/README.md

 # Kourosh Afsharpour

-Real-time simulation and systems programmer focused on physically grounded models, engine-level development, and interactive evaluation under real-time constraints.
+Game and simulation programmer focused on physics-based mechanics, engine-level systems, and real-time interactive experiences.

 ## About

-My work centers on real-time simulation as a foundation for interactive systems, games, and research-oriented evaluation.
-I am particularly interested in physics-based modeling, numerical stability, and building transparent simulation pipelines that remain controllable and interpretable under real-time constraints.
+My work centers on games and interactive simulations as computational systems.
+I design and implement physics-based mechanics, real-time simulation pipelines, and engine-level systems that shape player interaction, learning, and experience.

 My background spans engine-level development in Unity and Unreal Engine, research-oriented simulation systems, and shipped interactive applications.

-## Projects
+## Selected Game and Simulation Projects

 ### Vehicle Physics for Real-Time Simulation (Unreal Engine, C++)
 Research-oriented vehicle dynamics system developed from first principles.